John James Audubon

-John James Audubon (born Jean-Jacques Rabin, April 26, 1785 – January 27, 1851) was a French-American self-trained artist, naturalist, and ornithologist.
-His combined interests in art and ornithology turned into a plan to make a complete pictorial record of all the bird species of North America.
-He was notable for his extensive studies documenting all types of American birds and for his detailed illustrations, which depicted the birds in their natural habitats.
-His major work, a color-plate book titled The Birds of America (1827–1839), is considered one of the finest ornithological works ever completed.
-Audubon is also known for identifying 25 new species.
-He is the eponym of the National Audubon Society, and his name adorns a large number of towns, neighborhoods, and streets across the United States.
-Dozens of scientific names first published by Audubon are still in use by the scientific community.
-Audubon was accused during his life as well as posthumously of academic fraud, plagiarism, and scientific misconduct; and more recently criticized for involvement in slavery and his racist writings.
+John James Audubon (Note: /ˈɔːdəbən, -dəˌbɑːn/, AW-də-bən-,_--də-BAHN) (born Jean-Jacques Rabin, April 26, 1785 – January 27, 1851) was a French-American artist, entrepreneur, naturalist, explorer, and ornithologist.
+His combined interests in painting and ornithology turned into a plan to make a complete pictorial record of all the bird species of North America.
+He was notable for his extensive studies of American birds and for his detailed (yet romantic) illustrations, which were engraved in Scotland and England for a large-format (double-elephant folio) color-plate (intaglio) book titled The Birds of America (1827–1838), and five volumes of accompanying text entitled Ornithological Biography (1831–1839).